 printed.com was shortlisted this year for the industry leading Print Week Environmental Company of the Year 2011 award.

 Externally, printed.com has secured ISO 14001, an internationally accepted standard that sets out a framework designed to address the balance between maintaining profitability and reducing environmental impact.
 We are also certified by the Forest Stewardship Council® (FSC®), an international organisation dedicated to promoting responsible management of the world's forests, at both of our sites to demonstrate our commitment to the environment.
 This means that every single sheet of paper we use is FSC approved.

 We also have an extensive waste recycling process in place at our printing facilities. printed.com's Environmental Specialist, Bernard O'Connor, explains: "We are demonstrating that we are being environmentally responsible.
 We have the environment accreditations that most customers require, but we are also demonstrating that we are being responsible and accountable for all of our waste streams throughout the production of their work."

-printed.com has looked in detail at the disposal of its mixed paper, cardboard, aluminium drums, palettes, reel tubes and plastic reel end caps, and currently reuses or recycles 100% of waste at its Newcastle site.
+printed.com has looked in detail at the disposal of its mixed paper, cardboard, aluminium drums, palettes, reel tubes and plastic reel end caps, and currently recycles 100% of waste at its Newcastle site.
 "When I appraise potential suppliers, their environmental characteristics are evaluated and form part of the selection process," O'Connor adds.